 | 3rd | Parents |

-It’s crucial to understand that if you die without a will, the distribution might not reflect your actual wishes.
-For example, a spouse might not automatically inherit the entire estate if there are children involved.
+It’s crucial to understand that if you die without a will, the distribution may not reflect your actual wishes.
+Unmarried partners, stepchildren, friends, and charities receive nothing.
+Even a married spouse may not automatically inherit the entire estate if there are children involved.
+The only way to ensure your assets go where you want them to go is to have a valid will — and ideally, a comprehensive estate plan that includes trusts and LPAs.

 For more detailed information on what happens if you die without a will, you can visit Legal & General’s guide.